Sports and Exercise Therapy BSc (Hons)Study level: Undergraduate

 We offer a range of International scholarships to students all over the world.
 For more information, visit our International Scholarships page.

-This course is delivered at Coventry University main campus, primarily in the Alison Gingell building.
+This course is delivered at Coventry University main campus, primarily in the Alison Gingell building4.

-You will benefit from the outstanding facilities4 for sport and exercise sciences in the purpose built Alison Gingell building, including sports and exercise therapy clinic, extensive sport and exercise science laboratories, gait analysis track and 3D motion capture software.
+You will benefit from the outstanding facilities for sport and exercise sciences in the purpose-built Alison Gingell building, including sports and exercise therapy clinic, extensive sport and exercise science laboratories, gait analysis track and 3D motion capture software.

 Sports Therapy Clinic